Asgaros/asgaros-forum/readme.txt

 * Added: asgarosforum_render_custom_forum_element_decision filter
 * Fixed: SQL injection vulnerability in the reaction-functionality
 * Fixed: Usergroup icons could not get saved correctly
-* Fixed: Send notifications for forum-subscribers when there is a new blog-post-topic
+* Fixed: Send notifications to forum-subscribers when there is a new blog-post-topic
 * Fixed: Send notification to siteowner when there is a new unapproved blog-post-topic
 * Fixed: HTML from message-templates got removed after saving them
 * Changed: Move settings related to statistics to its own section